the-events-calendar/the-events-calendar/readme.txt

 * Feature - Added additional caching to TEC REST API archives and the Post Repository event/venue/organizer responses [117159]
 * Feature - Added new `tribe_events_set_month_view_events_from_cache` action to make it easier to listen for when Month View events are retrieved from the Month View cache [116124]
 * Fix - Importing CSV files with whitespace at the beginning of the rows won't remove headers and skip columns on Preview [117236]
+* Fix - Prevent JavaScript error in Month View when the Date filter is removed from the Tribe Bar (thank you to @tyrann0us on GitHub for submitting this fix!)
+[116995]

 = [4.6.26.1] 2018-11-21 =